janmayer/hdtv/README.md

 HDTV uses `ROOT.gSystem.Load(libary)` to load some critical components.
 These need to be compiled against the *exact* ROOT version imported in python.
-HDTV will try to automatically recompile the libraries for the current ROOT if the available ones cannot be loaded.
-This can also be forced with:

-`hdtv --rebuild-usr`

-When installed system-wide, the libraries can be recompiled once for all users with:

-`hdtv --rebuild-sys`

-This eliminates the need to reinstall HDTV after changes to the root installation.

-Multiple Versions of ROOT can be used alongside, the correct library version will be chosen automatically.
+The compilation happens during installation against the found ROOT library.
+Different ROOT versions can be used in different venvs.